 To start with, remove the labels from your skulls.

-Next, your styrofoam and cut a piece off that can fit into your pot.
+Next, cut a piece of Styrofoam to fit into the pot.
 You can glue it to make sure it's secure.
-Then, take your metal pole from the metal sign and stick it through the centre of the styrofoam.
+Then, take your metal pole from the metal sign and stick it through the center of the styrofoam.

 It doesn't matter what colour the styrofoam is as you won't see it when we are done.

 Take a lighter or heat gun to heat up the top of the metal pole.
 I had to do this because I didn’t have a drill bit that would go all the way through the skull and I wanted to make sure they lined up nicely.

 Then, push your skull all the way through and bring it to the bottom of the pole.

 Do that with all the heads and stack them on top of each other.
 I used 3 in each pot but you could make them taller if you’d like.

 4. Paint, Stain, and Add Detail

 Now, remove them and begin to paint and stain them to make them look more realistic and scary.

 I did 2 of each of the skulls in different colors.